 The No Child Left Behind Act ("NCLB") and the Illinois School Code require; school districts to provide the names, addresses and telephone numbers of all 11th and 12th grade students to military recruiters or institutions of higher learning upon their request.
-This information is made available to recruiters only through the Board's Office of High Schools and High School Programs.
+This information is made available to recruiters only through the Beard's Office of High Schools and High School Programs P-12 Management.
 Parents and students, regardless of whether the student is emancipated or not, may request that their contact information not be disclosed as described below.

-If a parent or student does not wish to have the student's contact information released to military recruiters or institutions of higher education, they must submit a written request to the Office of High Schools and High School Programs, Chicago Public Schools, 125 S. Clark St., 12th Floor, Chicago, IL 60603, (773) 553-3540, FAX (773) 553-2148.
+If a parent or student does not wish to have the student's contact information released to military recruiters or institutions of higher education, they must submit a written request to the Office of High Schools and High School Programs P-12 Management, Chicago Public Schools, 125 S. Clark St., 12th 10th Floor, Chicago, IL 60603, (773) 553-2150, FAX (773) 553-2151.
 The request to opt out must include the student's name, ID number and school.
 For convenience, the Board has developed an opt out form which is available at all Chicago Public Schools high schools.
-Parents and students must submit their opt out request to the Office of High Schools and High School Programs by December 1st if they wish to opt out of releasing student records to recruiters.
+Parents and students must submit their opt out request to the Office of High Schools and High School Programs P-12 Management by December 1st if they wish to opt out of releasing student records to recruiters.
+For more information on opting out of the release of contact information to recruiters, please review the Board's "Recruiter Access Policy" (http://policy.cps.k12.il.us/documents/708.1.pdf).